Super Lawyers

 The most important penalty in any criminal charge is the time you spend in jail if you are convicted.
 Our clients tend to be focused on hiring criminal defense lawyers nearby who both understand how local courts operate and how to keep them out of jail.
 Further, these clients also want their lawyers to keep these criminal charges off their records.

-I wrote the original book on Mississippi DUI over a decade ago titled Mississippi DUI Law and Practice (Thompson/West) and am now joined by Kevin Stewart and Lance Mixon for the last 10 years for a yearly update of new cases and scientific articles by guest authors.
+I wrote the original book on Mississippi DUI over a decade ago titled Mississippi DUI Law and Practice (Thompson/West) and am now joined by Kevin Stewart for the last 10 years for a yearly update of new cases and scientific articles by guest authors.
 Come talk to the lawyers who wrote the book.

-FREE Consultation
+Consultation

 What to Expect in Traffic Court for DUI Cases in Mississippi